zengm-games/zengm/README.md

 display the content.
 There are currently three ways to do it.
 It doesn't matter which you use as long as you can get it to run on your computer.

+Then make sure you enable Debug Mode from the Tools menu so you can see your changes easily!
+More info in HACKING.md.

 #### 1. Mongoose - Easiest on Windows